Alex-developer/agsattrack/js/geocomplete/README.md

 ## Populate Form Data

-You can pass `details` as an option to specify a cointainer that will be populated when a geocoding request was successfull.
+You can pass `details` as an option to specify a container that will be populated when a geocoding request was successful.

 By default the plugin analyses the `name` attribute of the containers child nodes and replaces the content.
 You can override the `detailsAttribute` to use another attribute such as `data-geo`.

 If the element is an input, the value will be replaced otherwise the plugin overrides the current text.

+If you have multiple geocomplete fields on a page, use `detailsScope` option scope your 'details' container.

-**Note**: Some address compontents such as "country" return an additional `short_name`.
+**Note**: Some address components such as "country" return an additional `short_name`.
 You can access them by simply adding `_short` at the end of the type.

 Simple Example: